 Testing & Quality

-Effective and efficient software and system development requires superior test approaches in place and a strong commitment to quality.
-To realize the right mix of test methods and quality measures is no easy task in real project life due to increasing demand for reliability of systems, cost efficiency, and market needs on speed, flexibility, and sustainability.
+Effective and efficient software and system development require superior test approaches in place and a strong commitment to quality.
+Realizing the right mix of test methods and quality measures is no easy task in real project life due to increasing demand for the reliability of systems, cost efficiency, and market needs on speed, flexibility, and sustainability.

-Therefore, this track provides practical guidance on how to address these challenges in the area of testing and quality because it is time to act now.
+Therefore, this track provides practical guidance on how to address these challenges in the area of testing and quality with the right balance.
 Experts from different domains present key learnings from the past as well as new directions in the field, explain approved strategies and practices, and share valuable project experiences on how to make it happen.
 Sample topics (but not limited to):

-- New directions in testing and test strategies that guide us to act now
+- New directions in testing and test strategies that guide us to find the right balance in testing

-- Flexible test automation and test architectures as enablers for new directions
+- Flexible test automation and test architectures as enablers for a balanced testing approach

 - Digitalization of testing: cloud testing, mobile testing, big data testing, IoT testing, AI testing

 - Testing of systems with artificial intelligence (AI) and machine learning

 - Testing non-functional requirements with the right balance